mauricioquintela/mpv-youtube-clipboard/README.md

 # mpv-youtube-clipboard
-Lua script to copy url of currently playing youtube video to the clipboard.
-Link is displayed as a confirmation.
+Lua script to copy filename of currently playing video to the clipboard.
+Filename is displayed as a confirmation.
+If filename is an youtube link (beginning by "watch?v="), it gets processed into a full youtube url.

 Default configuration uses xclip.
 Kde plasma configuration available as a comment in the file.